radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/dapr-microservices-initial-deployment/index.md

 ## Create a Bicep file

 Radius uses the [Bicep language]({{< ref bicep >}}) as its file-format and structure.
-In this tutorial you will define an app named `dapr-quickstart` that will contain the containers, statestore, and route resources, all described in Bicep.
+In this tutorial you will define an app named `dapr-quickstart` that will describe the container, statestore, and route resources in Bicep.

 Create a new file named `dapr.bicep` and paste the following: